 My recommendation to anyone considering a Bosch dishwasher - Don't.

-VANCOUVER, WASHINGTON -- I had an issue with our dishwasher, the casing started to come off, when I called customer service and asked about it they said my warranty was up and that I would have to pay for somebody just to come look at it, I said that it was either a design flaw or a flaw with how it was built, they laughed and said there is no design flaw and that I was doing something wrong, when I spoke to the customer service manager, he was arrogant and when I asked to speak to his boss, he said sure, but did not hear anything, so I called head office in Toronto and asked to speak with the customer services manager's superior, I left a message but did not hear back.
+VANCOUVER, WASHINGTON -- I had an issue with our dishwasher.
+The casing started to come off.
+When I called customer service and asked about it they said my warranty was up and that I would have to pay for somebody just to come look at it.
+I said that it was either a design flaw or a flaw with how it was built.
+They laughed and said there is no design flaw and that I was doing something wrong.
+When I spoke to the customer service manager, he was arrogant and when I asked to speak to his boss, he said sure, but did not hear anything, so I called head office in Toronto and asked to speak with the customer service's manager's superior.
+I left a message but did not hear back.

 BRADENTON, FLORIDA -- Years ago I bought Bosch products & they were top of the line.
 Not so anymore.
 I have a stove (expensive) & the door will not close tightly.
-To fix it, Bosch has a kit for over $600 with no guarantee it will correct the problem I am elderly & very rarely use the oven & am only here six months of the year so there is no abuse The dishwasher on/off switch is broken & that's a bargain to fix at only about $150.
+To fix it, Bosch has a kit for over $600 with no guarantee it will correct the problem.
+I am elderly & very rarely use the oven & am only here six months of the year so there is no abuse.
+The dishwasher on/off switch is broken & that's a bargain to fix at only about $150.
 I also have a fridge & no problem...yet.
 Bosch used to be a reliable brand but it seems they've lost pride in their work ethic.

 To sum it up, as soon as I have enough money to fix the Bosch, I will, instead, buy a different brand, Meanwhile, I'll wash dishes by hand or use paper plates.

-CONNECTICUT -- I purchases a Bosch dishwasher model SHY56A05UC/14 Loved it, however the top rack came away from the inside of the wall of the dishwasher.
-Called the repair man he said it could not be fixed.
-Although I purchased in 2004 the repair man said it looked brand new and was well taken care of.
+CONNECTICUT -- I purchases a Bosch dishwasher model SHY56A05UC/14.
+Loved it, however the top rack came away from the inside of the wall of the dishwasher.
+Called the repairman.
+He said it could not be fixed.
+Although I purchased in 2004 the repairman said it looked brand new and was well taken care of.
 Not only did I pay for a repair visit of 100.00 they needed the receipt before they would open a claim which I did find.

-I paid well over a thousand dollars for this unit and needless to say was very up set they offered me a new model at 752.00 plus I would pay for installation.
-This is really stinky as I don't have that kind of money Right now.
-Very very disappointed in this Bosch product.
-Supervisor and customer service did not know anything about anything. ridiculous.
+5551 MCFADDEN AVENUE, CALIFORNIA -- To everyone needing to buy appliances - don't buy Bosch.
 I bought a Bosch dishwasher about 4 years ago.
 From the day the dishwasher was installed, it never worked correctly.
-I purchased this from s & s appliances in birmingham Alabama.
+I purchased this from S&S Appliance in Birmingham Alabama.
 The same place I have bought everything for the last 30 years.
-I called s & s and they made several trips out until going out of business shortly after my purchase.
+I called S&S and they made several trips out until going out of business shortly after my purchase.
 This after 50+ years of being in business.
 Bosch was involved from the beginning.
 The dishwasher is still not working under warranty and Bosch will not make it good.

 I bought this dishwasher in 2000.
 It was supposed to be the best on the market at that time.
 When it's working it performs well.
 Unfortunately, over the years I have spend almost twice its purchase price on repairs.
 The computer board burned out three times and there have been myriad other issues.
 The latest one, a leak serious enough to trigger the anti-flood shutoff mechanism (a good feature!) is the last straw.
 I have to replace it.
 My repairman told me he still thinks Bosch makes the best dishwashers, but knows that the one I've had is a lemon.
 I am hesitant to buy another one because of this bad experience.

 We bought a Bosch dishwasher at the end of November.
 We paid $650.00 for it.
 That would have been fine, it does clean the dishes well.
 However, it is such a poor design.
 The only thing we can fit in there is dishes, glasses and silverware.
 We could not fit a pot or a pan even if we tried.
 We had to cut off several of the plastic slats in order to fit 1 baking pan.
 Needless to say, we are now looking for another dishwasher, one that fits our needs.
 We have friends that also have a Bosch dishwasher and have the same complaint.
-It's too bad because We've had a dishwasher for the past 20 years and they have always been able to handle a couple pots and pans.
+It's too bad because we've had a dishwasher for the past 20 years and they have always been able to handle a couple pots and pans.